rootstrap/django-drip-campaigns/CONTRIBUTING.md

 - If you are doing a non breaking change, then bump the second digit.
 - If you are doing a breaking change, then bump the first digit.

-We have travis-ci configured to automatically release the changes in master branch.
+We have Github Actions configured to automatically release the changes in master branch.

 If you are doing changes in the docs, you have to: